Blade Runner: The Roleplaying Game: Gameplay

-Blade Runner: The Roleplaying Game uses a version of Free League Publishing's Year Zero Engine, which also provides the structure for Alien: The Roleplaying Game.
-The game also includes game mechanics for chase scenes on foot and in various vehicles.
+The RPG uses a version of Free League Publishing's Year Zero Engine, which also provides the structure for Free League's Alien RPG.
+The game includes game mechanics for chase scenes on foot and in various vehicles.
 Adventures typically follow the form of detective stories.

 Publication history

 The game was published by Free League Publishing in 2023 after the Swedish company's successful Kickstarter campaign raised SEK 16,513,148.
 The game reached its initial funding goal in three minutes.

 Expansion

 An expansion for Blade Runner: The Roleplaying Game called Replicant Rebellion was funded on Kickstarter in 2024, raising SEK 4,624,265.
-In Replicant Rebellion, player characters join an underground organization that fights for the liberty of replicants.
+In the expansion, player characters join an underground organization that fights for the liberty of replicants.